inside.ewu.edu

 Pre-requisites: ART 201 or DESN 216 or FILM 110 or permission of the instructor.

 Advanced digital art course focusing on video and time-based art.
-In addition to a technical focus on video and 2D animation, the expressive use of moving images in the context of fine art is explored.
-A survey of contemporary artists who use video as their primary medium is included in creative projects.
+In addition to a technical focus on video editing and production, the use of projections, TV screens, and sound in the context of fine art installations is explored.

 An advanced media course that synthesizes traditional and contemporary lens-based art practices alongside digital art and new media.
 Students engage with a variety of techniques, including photographic image-making, video, installation, and media-based sculpture.
 Encourages students to develop project-specific processes tailored to their artistic vision.
 Emphasis is on conceptualization and the creative application of photo technology.
 Companion course to ART 404L.